Blogs are composed of two main structures: post and pages.

 You do it by sending posts to different pages on your blog by assigning different categories to posts, based on the class or subject, and using a custom menu to create link to the categories from your top navigation.
 When students and parents click on their category they’re taken to all the posts for that class or subject.

-You’ll find step by step instructions on using categories to organize multiple classes or subjects on your blog here.
+You’ll find step by step instructions on posting on different pages here.

 Introduction to Pages